 It’s easy to find your local councillors and send them a message.
 Use the Write to Them website.
 You just put in your post code and you can select the people you want to write to, and send your message directly from there.
+Bear in mind that details of recently elected local councillors may take some time to be updated on council websites.

 Say who you are, where you live, that you are asking them to support a Declaration of Climate Emergency, that this should be a cross party issue, and why you think it is important in your own words.
 Councillors get bombarded with campaign material and tend to ignore ‘cut and paste’ letters.

-Tactics for mobilising support
+Other tactics for mobilising support

 - Street stalls